 Bruins backup goalie Anton Khudobin made 32 saves, and Lucic had a career-high three assists.

 "When I came in (before the game) I knew he was feeling well," Horton said about the Lucic, a 6-foot-3 winger.
 "I think everybody gets up, feeding off his personality.
 When we’re putting it in the right spots, he’ getting to the pucks.
 Guys are scared of him.
+He gets them."

 Marcus Johansson was credited with Washington’s goal when the puck caromed into the net off Bruins defenseman Johnny Boychuk.